tcaravello/varplus/README.md

 In order to produce most Figures and Tables, the posterior mode and posterior draws for policy causal effect matrices are required.
 Due to its size (~7.5 GB), these are not included in this repository.
 They must be downloaded from [here](https://www.dropbox.com/scl/fo/zi78j833q1py3w312dm0x/ADee6QczKcb7dqTgQXxRTwY?rlkey=ryb5ilyx0ywjftk2j1lmsz882&e=1&dl=0).
 Then, the /suff_stats folder in this repository must be replaced with the one downloaded above.

-To ensure that all codes run, the variable "path"---located near the top of the various m-files---needs to be changed to reflect the local machine.
+To ensure that all codes run, the variable "path"---located near the top of the various m-files---needs to be changed to reflect the correct path in the user's machine.

 # Contents
 [readme.pdf](https://github.com/tcaravello/varplus/blob/main/varplus_readme.pdf): contains detailed instructions for using this repository.
 The main points are summarized below.